-Susan Giannettino has been an avid listener and supporter of public radio for over twenty five years and has the coffee mugs from stations in four states to prove it!
-After retiring in January, 2010, Susan contacted General Manager John Hess and asked for the opportunity to get more involved in supporting public radio.
+Susan Giannettino has been an avid listener and supporter of public radio for over thirty years and has the coffee mugs from stations in four states to prove it!

-Susan retired from the position of Deputy State Director for the Bureau of Land Management.
-Prior to that role, she held various leadership positions throughout the west, having started her federal service with Forest Service in 1975 in Montana.
-Having a career in natural resource management ensured she saw the importance of public lands and natural resources to the people of the west.
-Economically, socially, culturally and politically; natural resource policy choices are vital issues in Idaho.
-Difficult choices with significant consequences are topics that are and should be addressed by Boise State Public Radio.
-So, Susan thought she could continue to contribute through membership on the Community Advisory Board.
+Susan retired in 2010 as Deputy State Director for the Bureau of Land Management.
+Prior to that role, she worked throughout the west, having started her federal service with the Forest Service in 1975 in Montana.
+She saw the importance of public lands to the people of the west.
+Economically, socially, culturally and politically; natural resource policy choices are vital issues in Idaho requiring difficult choices with significant consequences.
+These are topics to be addressed by public radio.

-Susan is currently a Trustee on the Board for the Idaho Chapter of The Nature Conservancy and is a ski patroller for the Blaine County cross country ski trails.
+Susan has degrees in cultural anthropology from the Universities of Montana and Washington and in Instructional and Performance Technology from BSU.
+Susan is currently a Trustee for the Idaho Chapter of The Nature Conservancy, on the Board of Idaho Trails Association, on the Hailey Arts and Historic Preservation Committee and is a courtesy ski patroller for the Blaine County cross country ski trails.

-Susan and her husband have traveled extensively and intend to expand their exploration of the world however old dogs are holding them closer to home for the time being.
-She is learning to crochet, knits during football games, but has yet to pull the loom back out of the closet.
 A founding member of the Flicks Book Club, Susan loves to read.
-But the activities that have really expanded with retirement are the active ones; cross country skiing, running, and hiking.
+But the activities that have really expanded with retirement are the active ones; travel, cross country skiing, running, and hiking.